jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::caution

-Most AMD dGPU comes with video encoders but be careful with certain models - RX 6400/6500 series, which don't have video encoder.
+Most AMD dGPUs come with video encoders but be careful with certain models -  RX 6400/6500 series don't have video encoders.

 :::